Vincelee78/Project-3-Express-mySQL/README.md

 #### 5.2.2 User Experience
-Although the website makes use of tables in the backend and uses tailwindcss to create a responsive design.
+The website makes use of tables in the backend and uses tailwindcss to create a responsive design.
 The default tailwind font family can be found in the documentation [here](https://tailwindcss.com/docs/font-family)

  ## <a name="f">6.Testing</a>